cadefarragut/LeetifyDiscordBot/README.md

 ## 🧰 Commands (examples)

-_You can adjust names/parameters here to match your codebase._

 - `/leaderboard` — Display the monthly leaderboard for tracked members.
 - `/add <steamId>` — Start tracking a player.